ysmohan/resbaz-gitbook-latex/README.md

 In math mode, the hat symbol means "raise whatever comes next".
 Usually, this means to superscript it.
+Only "usually", since depending on the context LaTeX will do some fancy magic to make things look even more beautiful than a regular superscript.

 Meanwhile, `\pi` means to insert the character _π_.
 Since Greek letters are used so often in mathematics, you can enter them in LaTeX by putting a backslash in front of their English name.

-In the second equation, we need to use the command `\lim`, since not only does this stand for a formal mathematical concept, but also we can't use normal mode text while in math mode.
+In the second equation, we need to use the command `\lim`, since not only does this stand for a formal mathematical concept, but also because we want it to look like normal mode text even though we're in math mode.
 We also notice another Greek letter entered with `\epsilon`, and a command to enter an arrow symbol.

 Finally, the underscore character, `_`, is kind of the opposite of '^'.
 It means _lower_ whatever comes next.
-Usually it will turn whatever comes next into a subscript, but when used with special commands like `\lim` it works a little differently, as shown in the output.
+Usually it will turn whatever comes next into a subscript.
+We can see that when used with the special command `\lim` it works differently.

 ### A vector for poetry